AguaClara/Textbook/Technical_Report/Chemical_Dosing.rst

     The dosing tubes are assembled in a module to facilitate cleaning and replacement.

-.. csv-table:: Dosing Tubes Labeled Descriptions for Above Fig.
+.. csv-table:: Dosing Tubes Figure Key
    :header: "Key", "Description"
    :align: left
    :widths: 20 80